Ranan Gangel, P.E., S.E. (OK)

 - KKT annual United Way campaign coordinator

 What attracted you to architectural engineering, and when did you know you wanted to make that your career?

 I have thought architecture would be my profession since I was young.
 It was in college that I learned the difference between architecture and architectural engineering.
 I soon realized that I would be a much better engineer, and I could still indulge my love of buildings.

 What advice do you have for people who would like to begin a career in engineering?

 Work hard in math and science classes in school, and don’t get discouraged if things don’t come as easily as you would like.
 Get a job as an intern in an office that does engineering work.
 Talk to engineers about their careers and investigate the many different types of careers in engineering.
 Be prepared for deadlines, late nights, and lots of calculations.

 Do you support any local charities?
 If so, which one(s)?

 I support many local charities and non-profits.
-I have enjoyed volunteering with Meals on Wheels for over 35 years, Emergency Infant Services, Living Arts of Tulsa, Leadership Tulsa, Tulsa STEM Alliance, Tulsa United Way, Tulsa Foundation for Architecture, The Day Center for the Homeless, Tulsa CARES, Tulsa Tough, Habitat for Humanity, Multiple Sclerosis Society, Tulsa Children’s Museum, and the Eastern Oklahoma Community Food Bank.
+I have enjoyed volunteering with Meals on Wheels for over 35 years, Emergency Infant Services, Living Arts of Tulsa, Lindsey House, Leadership Tulsa, Tulsa STEM Alliance, Tulsa United Way, Tulsa Foundation for Architecture, The Day Center for the Homeless, Tulsa CARES, Tulsa Tough, Habitat for Humanity, Multiple Sclerosis Society, Tulsa Children’s Museum, and the Eastern Oklahoma Community Food Bank.